RakhithJK/dotnet-vscode-csharp-wiki/Attaching-to-remote-processes.md

 If you don't already have SSH installed on your server.
 The first step is obviously to install it.
 For example, on Ubuntu you can do that by running: `sudo apt-get install openssh-server`.

 After SSH is installed, you want to add the public key generated in the last step (id_rsa.pub) to the list of keys in ~/.ssh/authorized_keys file on your server.
-To do this, you can copy the id_rsa.pub file to the server and then run `cat id_rsa.pub >> ~/.ssh/authorized_keys`.
+If your computer has it, the easy way is to run `ssh-copy-id ExampleAccount@ExampleTargetComputer`.
+Alternatively, you can copy the id_rsa.pub file to the server and then run `cat id_rsa.pub >> ~/.ssh/authorized_keys`.

 #### Test your connection